Desert Travels Index Page

 Passing through Kayes that evening, I learned that Dakar Rally founder Thierry Sabine, had been killed with several others in a helicopter crash near Timbuktu.
 It was January 14, 1986.

-I think my cameras had packed up by this stage (another common problem) but I still had film so Al took some pictures of the Dakar finale for me.
+My cameras had packed up by this stage (another common problem of the era) but I still had film, so Al took some pictures of the Dakar finale for me.
 Above; Al and Gaston Rahier #101, signing Al’s BMW 80ST which he’d ridden down from the Arctic Circle in Norway, two-up.